cozy/cozy-client-js/docs/README.md

 }
 ```

 If for some reason you do not want to use promises, you can pass the `disablePromises` flag to the init function.
-This way, you will be able to use the function with a classic callback.
+This way, you will be able to use the functions with a classic callback.

 ```javascript
 cozy.init({ disablePromises: true })